 Diesel and hybrid

-That's the angle taken by the next two E-Class variants, too Last year's 210-horsepower, 3.0-liter turbodiesel V-6 will be dropped from the E-Class lineup for 2014.
+That's the angle taken by the next two E-Class variants, too.
+Last year's 210-horsepower, 3.0-liter turbodiesel V-6 has been dropped from the E-Class lineup for 2014.
 In its place, Mercedes is downsizing to a new turbocharged four-cylinder diesel also coming to the GLK crossover.
-The specs: 190 horsepower and 369 pound-feet of torque, and not confined to rear-drive models only.

 We'll have more on this model later, while we work on driving impressions of the new E400 Hybrid.
 That sedan pairs the current V-6 with a 27-hp electric motor, start/stop, and lithium-ion batteries, just as in the S400 Hybrid.